3.9 Intakes Involving DFCS or Child Placement Agency Foster or Adoptive Homes

 2. Complete the Intake Assessment information gathering process with the reporter.

-6. Receive Intake Reports only alleging a policy violation(s) by the following placement resources:
+5. Receive Intake Reports alleging only a policy violation(s) by the following placement resources:

 1. DFCS foster or adoptive homes